Skip to main content

 The Frontier of Wearable Technology and Continuous Monitoring

-The advent of sophisticated wearable technology and continuous glucose monitors (CGMs) introduces a new level of complexity to the issue of under the ADA.
+The advent of sophisticated wearable technology and continuous glucose monitors (CGMs) introduces a new level of complexity to the issue of data privacy under the ADA.
 These devices do not just take a snapshot in time; they generate a continuous stream of physiological data.

 A CGM, for example, provides real-time data on interstitial glucose levels, offering an unprecedentedly detailed view of an individual’s glycemic variability and response to meals, exercise, and stress.
 This data is extraordinarily revealing.
 It can uncover patterns of reactive hypoglycemia, diagnose pre-diabetes with high precision, and provide deep insights into an individual’s insulin sensitivity.